ssteinbach/ordinate_precision_research/README.md

 * For a system that uses a floating-point based number, it is possible to compute the accuracy limits imposed by the system and the number bit width.
 * For systems that are using integers, conversions to floating point numbers are still subject to the limits of floating point accuracy.
-IE if you need to synchronize a point that is past the floating point accuracy limit, it doesn't matter if you compute the input with integer accuracy if you still need to use a floating point number without sufficient accuracy to convert
+If you need to synchronize a point that is past the floating point accuracy limit, it doesn't matter if you compute the input with integer accuracy if you still need to use a floating point number without sufficient accuracy to convert